Jonathan Wylie is a writer, educator and podcaster. You can hear the audio version of this article, and others, on the

 The Case for the iPad Pro

 With prices starting at $799, the iPad Pro is not a purchase that people make lightly.
-This elevated price tag puts it firmly into the mid-range laptop territory, but can an iPad Pro really do things that a regular iPad cannot?
+This high price tag puts it firmly into the mid-range laptop territory, but can an iPad Pro do things that a regular iPad cannot?
 What kind of people buy an iPad Pro, and is it the right device for your needs?
 These are the questions that need to be answered, so let's take care of that right now.

 How to Compare iPad Models

 Currently, there are five different iPads available for sale.
-Choosing between them might seem like a tricky task, but it's actually easier than you might think because each one is aimed at a different type of user.
+Choosing between them might seem tricky, but it's easier than you might think because each one is aimed at a different type of user.
 So here's a quick rundown of what you can expect from the non-pro Apple iPads.

-The 9.7-inch iPad was introduced at an education focused event in March 2018.
-It was designed to give schools an affordable alternative to Chromebooks, but it quickly became a popular option with consumers too because although it retails at $329, it can often be found for as little as $249 at Amazon or Best Buy.
-The 9.7-inch iPad is built to a price, but it's still more than adequate for the majority of online tasks.
+The 9.7-inch iPad is designed to be an entry-level iPad.
+It gives schools an affordable alternative to Chromebooks, and it's a popular option with consumers too.
+It is built to meet a specific price point, but it's still more than adequate for the majority of online tasks.
 It even supports the 1st generation Apple Pencil.

 The iPad Mini was last updated in March 2021.
 It has the same A15 Bionic processor found in the iPhone 13, which makes it a fast and capable tablet.
 The iPad Mini has a better (albeit smaller) display compared to the 9.7-inch iPad, and it has better cameras too.
-It can also be configured with up to 256GB of storage where the 9.7-inch iPad tops out at 128GB.
+It can also be configured with up to 256GB of storage, where the 9.7-inch iPad tops out at 128GB.
 The iPad Mini supports the 2nd-generation Apple Pencil and starts at $499.